Teleradiology Benefits: 7 Reasons Hospitals and Imaging Centres Adopt It in 2026

 Data Security

-Medical imaging files are often an alluring target for breaches.
+Medical imaging files are often attractive targets for breaches.
 Encryption, multi-factor authentication, and compliance with HIPAA and GDPR can safeguard patient data during storage and sharing.

 Final Words